lukehoban/endo-rust/README.md

 ![endo.png](imgs/endo.png)

-Render the self-check based on the hint in Endo.pdf page 21.
+In `Endo.pdf` on page 21 there is a hint to try a prefix of `IIPIFFCPICICIICPIICIPPPICIIC`.

 ```bash
 cargo run --release -- IIPIFFCPICICIICPIICIPPPICIIC